 So you've decided to hire an offshore team.
 In the first edition of our Outsourcing challenges blog series, we shared some best practices for hiring an effective offshore software development team.
-Then, in the second part, we explored how to structure your team for success.
-Here are the links to those two pieces, in case you've missed them:
+We have also compared offshore vs onshore vs nearshore outsourcing and explored how to structure your team for success.
+Here are the links to those pieces, in case you've missed them:

 In this post, we'll explore the process of building a no-fail offshore knowledge transfer plan for IT projects.
 We suggest you to consider it as your knowledge transfer checklist for a successful project start.
 Oftentimes, offshore teams can receive blame for a project, not meeting expectations.
 However, the cause of missed expectations is often unclear or misrepresented expectations.
 To ensure this does not occur, you need a clear knowledge transition plan.
 Having the plan in place helps outline key responsibilities and checkpoints for both the offshore team and the current internal (or consulting) team.